 Seasonal High Tunnels

-Eligibility: Land must be currently cropped and producing crops that are typically grown within a high tunnel.
+Eligibility: The land, i.e., the exact desired location for the high tunnel, must be currently cropped and producing crops that are typically grown within a high tunnel.
 Applicants must have control of the land for the lifespan of the practice (4 years).
-Additionally, unlike in previous years, there is no size limit.
-Financial assistance (FA) is provided on a square foot basis with a maximum per participant per 2014 Farm Bill of $10,000.00.
-Participants who have never received FA from NRCS for this practice will be given priority over those that have received FA for this practice during the 2008 Farm Bill.
+There is no size limit.
+Financial assistance (FA) is provided on a square foot basis with a maximum payment amount per participant per FY16 of $5,000.00 Participants who have never received financial assistance from NRCS for this practice will be given priority over those that have received financial assistance for this practice in past years.

 Eligible Conservation Practices